alsash110/comm-2216-obs/docs/files/CRUD.md

 You will see that you have completely removed both the directory and the contents using the `ls` command.
 You should no longer see both the .txt file and directory.

 As you've noticed by now, you were able to do these things without the use of your mouse or a graphical user interface.
-You should be able to easily use these commands for your own future use in Linux when the need to create new file types and directories arise.
+You should be able to use these commands for your own future use in Linux when the need to create new file types and directories arise.

 The next step is to learn how to [find processes and how to stop them.](https://dl90.github.io/linux-basics/docs/processes)